Sanity1207/Emergency-Patrol-Simulation-Project/README.md

 <h2>environment</h2>
 You must install Openframeworks on you computer first.
 After installing, you must create a github repository under 'Myapp' folder, and clone the whole project file to the git repo.

+Or instead, it seems to be the case that just running this in a macOS computer works.

 <h2>Operation Manual</h2>
 After running the program, press 'l' to initialize the city.
 Press 's' to show the time cost of all the roads in the city.
+Press 'G' to generate random  types of events in a random location..

+There are two types of events, Fire and Police.
+When Pressing G, the patrol car / fire truck nearest to the incident will be moved to the location of the incident